-Over the last two decades, Santa Cecilia Orchestra has grown to become a cultural force in Los Angeles.
+Over the last three decades, Santa Cecilia Orchestra has grown to become a cultural force in Los Angeles.

 Our mission